swesos2018/swesos2018.github.io/index.md

 ## Submission guidelines

 Researchers interested in presenting at the conference should submit an extended abstract (500-1000 words) in English prior to the submission deadline.
 The proceedings will use [IEEE template](https://www.ieee.org/conferences/publishing/templates.html), so we highly recommend to apply this formatting already in the first submission.
-Papers should be submitted on [EasyChair](easychair.org), detailed instructions will follow.
+Papers should be submitted using [EasyChair](https://easychair.org/conferences/?conf=swesos2018).

 The selection of contributions will be based on: